Introduction

 Lao Cai city after merging

 Lao Cai is deep in Vietnam's northwest, about 296 km north of Hanoi.
-It shares a long international border with China's Yunnan province to the north and thus is one of the major entry points for Vietnam into trade as well as cross-border exchange.
+It shares a long international border with China's Yunnan province to the north and is thus one of Vietnam's major entry points for trade and cross-border exchange.
 To the east lies the province of Ha Giang, to the west Lai Chau, and to the south Yen Bai.

-The Red River flows through the province to merge into China, cutting through the nation and the economic livelihood of inhabitants.
-It is in excess of 6,300 square kilometers in size and is marked by mountains, valleys, and lofty plateaus, with its towering Hoang Lien Son range boasting its peak Fansipan, the tallest mountain in Indochina.
+The Red River flows through the province, merging into China, cutting across the nation and the economic livelihoods of its inhabitants.
+It is in excess of 6,300 square kilometers in size and is marked by mountains, valleys, and lofty plateaus, with its towering Hoang Lien Son range boasting its peak, Fansipan, the tallest mountain in Indochina.

 Location of the city